Vivendi has merged the formerly SFX-owned ticket agency into See Tickets in order to better "leverage its global assets", it has announced

 “I am delighted to welcome Starticket and its experienced management team into our group,” adds See Tickets’ global CEO, Rob Wilmshurst.
 “We have long admired Starticket as a stand-out independent ticketing company in Switzerland, and I know that together we will be able to further develop the quality and range of services to our clients and customers in the country.”

-According to PwC, Belgium is Europe’s eighth-biggest live music market, worth US$370 million in ticket sales in 2019, and the 13th-biggest globally.
+According to PwC, Switzerland is Europe’s eighth-biggest live music market, worth US$370 million in ticket sales in 2019, and the 13th-biggest globally.
 Read IQ’s latest Switzerland market report here:

 Get more stories like this in your inbox by signing up for IQ Index, IQ’s free email digest of essential live music industry news.